Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/databricks/README.md

 ----------------------- ------------------------------------
 **_NOTE:_**  These samples are built using a selection of programing languages and services which is well adopted by the enterprise customers.
 Developers can leverage other technologies to achieve the same objective.
 Please refer to the [documentation]("https://docs.microsoft.com/en-us/azure/databricks/") for further details on the supported technologies.
 ----------------------- ------------------------------------

-## Contributing

-Please refer to the [contribution guide](https://github.com/Azure-Samples/modern-data-warehouse-dataops) published at the root level of this repository.